Malaya Berestavitsa massacre: The massacre

 The exact date of the massacre is unknown.
 Jasiewicz states that it took place on the night of 17–18 September, i.e. only a dozen hours after the USSR's aggression against Poland.
 Other sources indicate that it was committed after the Red Army had already occupied the territory of the Indura County, i.e. between 19 and 20 of September.
 The perpetrators were allegedly members of a pro-communist militia made up of Jews and Belarusians, most of them former political and criminal prisoners.
-It was to be headed by Ajzik Zusko, a Jewish trader living on the Wołkowicki family's landed estate, and a Belarusian criminal, Sergei Koziejko.
+It was to be headed by Ajzik Zusko, a Jewish trader living on the Wołkowicki family's land estate, and a Belarusian criminal, Sergei Koziejko.